Standing on the Shoulders of Giants: Reprogramming Visual-Language Model for General Deepfake Detection: Experiments

 \subsubsection{Impact of different text prompts}

-{In this part, we investigate the effects of various text prompt configurations on RepDFD, encompassing fixed text prompts, randomly initialized text prompts, and our adaptive face-related text prompts (termed \textit{dynamic text prompts}).
-It can be concluded from the experiment that the dynamic text prompts are more effective than the fixed those. } We consider all groups of the real/fake text templates in Table \ref{tab:tp}, i.e., $\{T_0, T_1\}, \{T_2, T_1\}, \{T_2, T_3\}$. {Furthermore, we consider a special text prompt setting, named `Rand Text', which contains two completely random initialized and frozen text embedding as long as the `Fixed Text' ($\{T_0, T_1\}$).} As shown in Table \ref{tab:tp-res}, the best performance occured when the face embeddings are only utilized in the text prompt for the fake class, corresponding to the dynamic text prompts setting $\{T_0, T_3\}$. {We observed that the `Fixed Text' ($\{T_0, T_1\}$) demonstrated limited effectiveness, performing similarly to `Rand Text', which lacks substantive semantic content.} This observation implies that semantic content in language may not significantly influence deepfake detection tasks, as the focus primarily lies on trace analysis. {In contrast, integrating face embeddings into text prompts to create dynamic text prompts, corresponding to $\{T_2, T_3\}, \{T_2, T_1\}, \{T_0, T_3\}$, boosted model performance.} {We posit that the operation introduces fine-grained and face-ralated visual information into text prompts, thereby incorporating details that are challenging to describe linguistically.} Therefore, the dynamic text prompts can not only enrich the supervision information during training, but also provide sample-level adaptive information to support classification.
+In this part, we investigate the effects of various text prompt configurations on RepDFD, including fixed text prompts, randomly initialized text prompts, and our adaptative face-related text prompts (termed \textit{dynamic text prompts}).
+It can be concluded from the experiment that the dynamic text prompts are more effective than the fixed those.
+We consider all groups of the real/fake text templates in Tab. \ref{tab:tp}, i.e., $\{T_0, T_1\}, \{T_2, T_1\}, \{T_2, T_3\}$.
+Besides, we consider a special text prompt setting, named `Rand Text', which contains two completely random initialized and frozen text embedding as long as the `Fixed Text' ($\{T_0, T_1\}$).
+As shown in Tab. \ref{tab:tp-res}, the best performance occurred when the face embeddings were only utilized in the text prompt for the fake class, corresponding to the dynamic text prompts setting $\{T_0, T_3\}$. {We observed that the `Fixed Text' ($\{T_0, T_1\}$) demonstrated limited effectiveness, performing similarly to `Rand Text', which lacks substantive semantic content.} This observation implies that semantic content in language may not significantly influence deepfake detection tasks, as the primary focus is on trace analysis.
+In contrast, integrating face embeddings into text prompts to create dynamic text prompts, corresponding to $\{T_2, T_3\}, \{T_2, T_1\}, \{T_0, T_3\}$, boosted model performance.
+It may introduce fine-grained and face-related visual information into text prompts, thereby supplementing details that are challenging to describe linguistically.
+Thus, the dynamic text prompts can not only enrich the supervision information during training, but also provide sample-level adaptative information to support classification.